IST-EVA-Support/EVA-Manageability-Sample/README.md

 Examples are provided for package AI model procedure.
 See the API reference section for detailed reference documentation of the C libraries. <h2>

 ## Dependencies

+  Before compiling Manageability library sample you need to install the following dependencies and compile them using CMake.
   Manageability library implement on `Ubuntu 18.04` and used `libsqlite3-0`、`zip/unzip`、`libssl1.1` etc. third party software package.
 * ADLINK managebility runtime library 4.0.X or newer
 * OpenSSL